Health and Safety

 When there is a known significant increase in the level of potential danger to USC students in a city or region where they study abroad, University officials meet to determine what steps to take to maximize student safety.
 U.S. Department of State Travel Warnings and Public Announcements, the travel advice of other governments, news sources, the resident directors and international student offices at the study abroad sites, and other information sources are all instrumental in informing University decisions.

-Travel Warnings issued by the United States Department of State are currently in effect for Israel and Kenya.
+A Travel Warnings issued by the United States Department of State is currently in effect for Israel.